Welcome!

 Vintage "lotions" are not actually moisturizers but in fact highly concentrated eau de cologne or eau de toilettes that were meant to be rubbed liberally all over the body after a bath or to freshen up.
 You may also find scented "lotions" that were meant to apply to the hair and scalp, these were known as "friction lotions", and were daily hair grooming and maintenance tonic lotions that would leave the scalp invigorated and cool.
 A skin freshener contains up to 15 percent alcohol, while a friction lotion may contain as much as 50 percent.
 As they are rubbed into the skin the alcohol evaporates, leaving the moisture for the skin to absorb.
 The skin is left smooth and fresh and pores closed.

-Stick perfumes, pomades, unguent, and solid perfume: an essential oil dissolved in wax, sometimes some other fats, ointments that are blended in to make it easier to apply to the skin or head.
+Stick perfumes, pomades, unguent, and solid perfume: an essential oil or concentrated perfume oil dissolved in a melted wax base, sometimes some other fats, ointments that are blended in to make it easier to apply to the skin or head.
+The category includes creme sachet, glace and powder creme perfume.

 Soaps and soap products: composed of fatty acids and a small amount of essential oils.